LisMaRad/jekyll-style-guide/index.md

 ---
-title: Overview
+title: AuPair Style Guide
 layout: doc
-info: Welcome to the Jekyll Style Guide.
+info: Welcome to the AuPair Style Guide.
 nav: false
 ---

 <h1>👋 Hi! </h1>

 My name's [Matthew](https://matthewelsom.com), and I built this [Jekyll-based](http://jekyllrb.com/) tool that you can use to generate and document product or system user interface (UI) patterns in a simple [Style Guide](https://jekyllstyleguide.com).